grange85/ahfow-www/_posts/2012/2012-07-26-audio-dean-britta-with-sean-eden-almost-luna.markdown

 - dean & britta
 tags: []
 ---
 <p>The fab NYCTaper recorded the Dean & Britta show in Wantagh last weekend that featured an extended section with former Luna guitarist Sean Eden guesting.
-The<span class="removed_link" title="http://www.nyctaper.com/?p=10394"> whole show is available to download as mp3s (or lossless flacs) from nyctaper.com</span></p>
+The whole show is available to download as mp3s (or lossless flacs) from nyctaper.com</p>
 <p>The show was a  benefit for the <a href="http://tommybrullfoundation.org/joomla/">Tommy Brull Foundation</a> and you can show your appreciation by <a href="http://tommybrullfoundation.org/joomla/">making a donation at their website</a>.</p>